pixie-io/docs.px.dev/content/en/05-reference/pxl/index.md

 ## Data Types

 PxL has a rich type system consisting of both concrete and semantic types.
-Semantics types are used for the following purposes:
+Semantic types are used for the following purposes:

 - The query planner uses types to determine which PEM agents to pull data from.
 - The UI uses types to determine how to visualize the data.
 For example, data of the `ST_BYTES` semantic type will be displayed with the appropriate label (`KB`, `MB`, etc).